certbot/certbot/docs/install.rst

 modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.

-To double check the integrity of the ``certbot-auto`` script before running it by gpg2 requires the package gnupg installed
+To double check the integrity of the ``certbot-auto`` script before running it using gpg2 requires the package gnupg installed